emmajanedrews/base-template/_posts/2017-05-23-why-should-you-have-your-own-representation-when-buying.md

 {% include youtube.html %}

-When you’re getting geared up to purchase a home, it’s important that you are represented by an agent.
+When you’re gearing up to purchase a home, it’s important that you are represented by an agent.
 This agent could represent you as either a customer or a client. **The agent you want is the one who will represent you as a client.**

 When you’re a client, the agent has your best interests at heart.
 They aren’t just looking at you as a number or someone they can provide a service for; they want to share their opinion, their expertise, and guide you through the process step by step.

 Always make sure your agent is included in the transaction.
-What I mean is that sometimes buyers will go look at homes without their agent and jump the gun, so to speak.
+Sometimes buyers will go look at homes without their agent and jump the gun, so to speak.
 They will make an offer or write a contract with the seller’s agent and totally forget about the agent working on their behalf.

 {% include pullquote.html %}